francoislaurent/escale/README.md

 All what Syncacre needs is an external storage space such as an account on a FTP or WebDAV server.
 The nodes running Syncacre can upload their respective files and download from the remote account the files they don't have locally.

-The external passive storage can have limited storage space and files are deleted from the server one every client got a copy.
+The external passive storage can have limited storage space and files are deleted from the server once every client got a copy.

 The server itself may not be trusted and files can be encrypted before they are uploaded.